 It is your responsibility to ensure that you have all documentation needed to comply with the requirements of immigration, customs, health and other relevant regulations.

-If you are travelling in a vehicle other than a motor car or motorcycle or you are taking a boat, additional documentation may be required.
+If you are travelling in a vehicle other than a car or motorcycle, or you are taking a boat, you may need additional documents.

 You may need a visa for certain countries too.